 Wednesday’s presentation materials from Wynn Resorts said Crystal Pavilion would “redefine the non-gaming experience” for resort customers in Macau.
 It didn’t explicitly say the extension would be devoid of gaming.

-The casino group had said work on Crystal Palace and the first extra hotel tower would begin in “late 2021” – only months before Wynn Macau Ltd’s current Macau casino concession is due to expire in June 2022.
+The casino group had said work on Crystal Pavilion and the first extra hotel tower would begin in “late 2021” – only months before Wynn Macau Ltd’s current Macau casino concession is due to expire in June 2022.

 The company-mentioned a “36-plus months” construction timetable, which according to JP Morgan implied a 2025 opening for the facility.